BASIC HEALTH AND WELFARE.

 Re-hydrating salts (similar effect to human isotonic solutions for diarrhoea, available from Vets)..however, if you feel these are needed you probably should give a little to help re-hydration but ALSO make a hasty appointment with the Vet.

-Some Veterinary terms your Vet.
+Some Veterinary terms your Vet. may use.

 Abnormal Copper Metabolism – an inability to utilize and store copper properly, resulting in liver disease and other problems, usually called “copper toxicosis”.